qrzn23/min/wip/magick/content.md

 Arboris” and in Chapter VI “Sagitta trans Lunam.”

-(In another book will be treated of the Expansion and Contrac¬ tion of Consciousness ; progress by slaying the Cakkms; progress by slaying the Pairs of Opposites; the methods of Sabhapaty Swami, etc., etc.)
+(In another book will be treated of the Expansion and Contrac¬ tion of Consciousness; progress by slaying the Cakkms; progress by slaying the Pairs of Opposites; the methods of Sabhapaty Swami, etc., etc.)